a-coding-Kat/SNA/README.md

 ### Scraping instructions

 Edit main.py and set (at the top of the file) your CLIENT_ID and CLIENT_SECRET from Spotify API.
-In addition you will have to collect your "Bearer token" from your browser when you login to https://open.spotify.com/ and also save it at the top of the file in the TOKEN variable.
+In addition, you will have to collect your "Bearer token" from your browser when you login to https://open.spotify.com/ and also save it at the top of the file in the TOKEN variable.